EconomyLens.com

 Related

 President Duma Boko has even mooted taking a majority stake in industry giant De Beers and selling Botswana’s diamonds independently.
-“Countries such as Angola, Namibia and South Africa are all exposed but not to the same degree as Botswana,” economist Brendon Verster at the Oxford Economics Africa think tank told AFP.
+“Countries such as Angola, Namibia, and South Africa are all exposed but not to the same degree as Botswana,” economist Brendon Verster at the Oxford Economics Africa think tank told AFP.
 The stones are the country’s main source of income and account for about 30 percent of its gross domestic product (GDP) and 80 percent of its exports, according to the International Monetary Fund.
-But, as consumers turn to cheaper diamonds created in China and India, the average price of a one-carat natural diamond is falling.
-The price dropped from a peak of $6,819 in May 2022 to $4,997 by December 2024, according to the World Diamond Council.
+However, as consumers turn to cheaper diamonds created in China and India, the average price of a one-carat natural diamond is falling.
+The price dropped from a peak of $6,819 in May 2022 to $4,997 by December 2024, the World Diamond Council said in an article on its website in August, citing market analyst Edahn Golan.

 Botswana, which is 70 percent desert, was lifted from poverty by the discovery of diamonds in the 1960s.
 It is already feeling the effects of the lab-grown competition.